fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/README.md

 # VFIO-Passthrough-dual-running-systems-on-laptop

+## WARNING: Deprecation and future
+This repository is "abandoned".
+Most of these step-by-step won't work due to evolutions (and regressions).
+I still keep it for now, it can be useful.
+However, the future is here: [Linux Sub Windows](https://github.com/fanfan42/ansible-role-lsw).

+It's my new project.
+It manages nearly full automatic installation of GVT-g, SR-IOV and of course, Passthrough.
+It's really advanced right now so please, give it a try et don't hesitate to open issues if needed.

 ## Introduction

 This repository has not the goal to be the most precise configuration for running Passthrough VM.
 It's just some success tests I tried on my own laptops.
 At this time, I can succesfully install a Windows 10/11 VM on :